gskielian/Tech-OnBoarding-Class/Unix_Command_Line/nvim/README.md

 Any snippets you create in this folder will only apply to files with python extensions.
 Same technique for "c" "javascript" or other languages : )

+## git commits

+To make nvim your default editor for git commits just use the following:

+`git config --global core.editor nvim`